-He is past president of: Indianapolis Citizen's Academy of the Federal Bureau of Investigation (FBI); Indianapolis Opera; Cardiac Electrophysiology Society; Association of University Cardiologists; NASPE/Heart Rhythm Society; American College of Cardiology; and past chairman of the American Board of Internal Medicine.
+He is past president of: Indianapolis Citizen's Academy of the Federal Bureau of Investigation (FBI); Indianapolis Opera; Cardiac Electrophysiology Society; Association of University Cardiologists; Heart Rhythm Society; American College of Cardiology; and past chairman of the American Board of Internal Medicine.

-He is founding editor of: the Journal of Cardiovascular Electrophysiology, Cardiology in Review, Contemporary Treatments in Cardiology, Heart Rhythm, and PracticeUpdate/Cardiology, of which he is presently editor.
-He is past editor of Progress in Cardiology, and present editor of Trends in Cardiovascular Medicine.
-He has published almost 900 articles and 16 textbooks with multiple editions.
+He is founding editor of: the Journal of Cardiovascular Electrophysiology, Cardiology in Review, Contemporary Treatments in Cardiology, Heart Rhythm, and PracticeUpdate/Cardiology.
+He is past editor of Progress in Cardiology, and present editor of Trends in Cardiovascular Medicine and Practice Update Cardiology, which has 92,000 subscribers.
+He has published almost 1000 medical articles and 16 textbooks with multiple editions.

 He is a fellow of: Heart Rhythm Society, American Heart Association, European Society of Cardiology; Master of the American College of Physicians and American College of Cardiology; he is a member of the American Society for Clinical Investigation and the Association of American Physicians; and Honorary Member of the Cardiac Society of Australia and New Zealand, Argentine Society of Cardiology, Hungarian Society of Cardiology and Israel Heart Society.